-Harami candlestick pattern guideline ( PDF )
+Harami candlestick pattern guide

 The Harami candle is either a bullish or bearish candlestick pattern and is often helpful for forex trend reversal trading.
 Technical traders respect the information that the Harami candle produces.
 Which makes this pattern valuable for the currency trader.
 This article will cover principal topics that outline the Harami candlestick pattern trading strategy.

-Bullish VS Bearish Harami Candle Guide
+Bullish VS Bearish Harami Candle FAQ

 What does a harami candle indicate ?